 - The individual’s application should be deemed to be based on legitimate means and not against the public interest.

 An essential aspect of the Malta citizenship requirements involves the funds that need to be invested.
-Accordingly, the cost of the Malta citizenship by investment may be divided under two heads; financial and non-financial.
+Accordingly, the cost of the Malta citizenship by investment may be divided under two heads; notably those relating to finances and non-financial requirements.

 Non-Financial Malta Passport Requirements

 The non-financial aspect of the Maltese Citizenship requirements is relatively clear and simple.
 All applicants must be a minimum of 18 years of age and will need to provide evidence of a clean criminal record.
 The Maltese government works with the International Criminal Court, INTERPOL, and a number of other authorities to rigorously check and validate all criminal information provided as part of the application process.